marksdemoorg/mh.github.security/README.md

 Additionally, marksdemoorg has a webhook setup to POST code scanning alerts to a configured URL whenever code scan issues are detected.
 The Security Logging API (mh.github.security) application will receive the POST requests from the webhook and logs the data to a local data repository.

+There is a second API handler in the Security Logging API that will receive POST requests from an organization webhook when repositories are added.
+This would be leveraged to set security options on the new repo as well as creating an issue stating the change.

 ## Steps to test the API
 1 Clone the code from the Github repository